klaaz0r/snabber/README.md

-# snabbdom helpers
+# ⚓ snabbdom helpers

-it's a basic module that wraps the snabbdom tags in a function, it's based on the [cycle.js](https://cycle.js.org/) DOM hyperscript helpers, the reason I made this little module is a server side project and the snabbdom-helpers module (currently) doesn't seem to work correctly with the snabbdom-to-html module
+it's a basic module that wraps the snabbdom tags, it's based on the [cycle.js](https://cycle.js.org/) DOM hyperscript helpers, the reason I made this little module is a server side project and the snabbdom-helpers module (currently) doesn't seem to work correctly with the snabbdom-to-html module

 instead of